 Our founding principle - making music available to those who need it most - has always remained close to our hearts.
 Yehudi Menuhin's vision of a world where everyone has access to the transformative power of music has driven us forward for over 40 years.
-As the organisation develops, we are changing the way we talk about ourselves and have been working with strategic consultancy Winster Marsh to clarify, represent and communicate our brand values.
-The result of this work forms the basis for a new visual identity launching in 2022, better reflecting the organisation we currently are and the organisation we are to become.
+As the organisation develops, we have changed the way we talk about ourselves and have worked with strategic consultants Winster Marsh to clarify, represent and communicate our brand values.
+We engaged LMNOP Studios to develop a new forward facing visual identity and brand, that better reflects the organisation we currently are and the organisation we are to become.